smjasper3/TRTADSF/README.md

 ## Contributing

 We would love to have your contributions (large or small)!
-If you'd like to contribute, please fill out [this Google Form](https://forms.gle/wTQxZnxqTnHqDSxi9) to be added as a collaborator.
+If you would like to contribute, please fill out [this Google Form](https://forms.gle/wTQxZnxqTnHqDSxi9) to be added as a collaborator.
 This process may change once the repository becomes public.

 Use the *02-linear-regression.rmd* file as a template for future sections you create/edit.